What is Runtype?

 These terms show up throughout the platform:

-Surfaces — Deployment channels that belong to a Product, such as chat widgets, REST APIs, MCP, and Agent-to-Agent
+Surfaces — Deployment channels that belong to a Product, such as chat widgets, messaging channels, REST APIs, MCP, and Agent-to-Agent.
+These are the 'surfaces' through which your customers directly experience your product, the presentation layer.

-Capabilities — Flows or Agents attached to a Product and exposed through its Surfaces
+Capabilities — Flows or Agents attached to a Product and exposed through its Surfaces.
+Distinct units of functionality, like individual features.

 Explore the Dashboard and Playground to see these concepts in action.